RTJL/rtjl.github.io/index.md

 - Led architectural overhaul of platform to reduce downtime risk and improve reliability.
 - Migrated time-series DB from InfluxDB to ClickHouse, reducing P99 query latency by **49%**.
 - Designed optimized OLAP schemas for datasets exceeding **2 billion rows**.
-- Improved metric collection granularity from 30min → **1min**, increasing resolution by **30x**.
 - Refactored SLI calculation logic to API layer, reducing code complexity and improving maintainability.
 - Developed query optimizer to reduce Datadog API usage by **55%**.
-- Implemented configurable exclusion windows and finer time granularity (10s) for SLI calculations.
+- Implemented configurable exclusion windows and finer time granularity (10secs) for SLI calculations.
-- Reduced infrastructure costs by **$53K/year** by rightsizing Kafka clusters and ClickHouse nodes.
+- Reduced infrastructure costs by **$50+K/year** by rightsizing Kafka clusters and ClickHouse nodes.

 ---